Need to talk? Call 1800 882 436.

 Am I more likely to experience haemorrhoids if I had them before pregnancy?

-How are haemorrhoids treated during pregnancy?
+How are haemorrhoids managed during pregnancy?

 Treatment options include the following:

-• Lifestyle changes — having a diet high in fibre and drinking lots of water will help ensure you don’t need to strain on the toilet.
+• Lifestyle changes — including a diet high in fibre and drinking lots of water will help ensure you don’t need to strain on the toilet.
 External haemorrhoids can be treated by placing an icepack on the affected area to reduce swelling.
 Taking a warm bath may also help to reduce the pain.

 Could haemorrhoids be a sign of something more serious?

-If you think you might have haemorrhoids, it is important to tell your doctor.
-This is because symptoms such as bleeding from your bowel or anus can be a sign of more serious conditions such as bowel cancer.
+This is because symptoms such as bleeding from your bowel or anus can be a sign of more serious conditions.

 Will haemorrhoids affect my baby?

-Some women are concerned that haemorrhoids might affect their pregnancy or their baby, but there is no evidence to support this.
-However, there is some concern that the pushing process during labour and birth can worsen your haemorrhoids.
+However, there is some concern that the pushing stage of labour and birth can worsen your haemorrhoids.
 Speak to your midwife if you are concerned about haemorrhoids during your pregnancy or birth.

 Will haemorrhoids continue after I’ve had my baby?

-In most cases, haemorrhoids go away after your baby is born.
-While regular treatment of haemorrhoids is encouraged during breastfeeding, it is especially important to drink plenty of water at this time to prevent constipation.
-If you find that your haemorrhoids do not get better even a short time after giving birth, speak to your doctor about further treatment.
+If you find your haemorrhoids do not get better, even a short time after giving birth, speak to your doctor about further treatment.

 If you have more questions about haemorrhoids during your pregnancy, you can consult with: